ACM40960/project-danielquesada89/README.md

 ## <span id="example" style="color:#5fa8d3;">2.
 Example</span>

-Below is an example of how the application and the outputs would appear when a client of the insurance company uploads a car damage.
+Below it can be seen an example of how the application and the outputs would appear when a client of the insurance company uploads a car damage.

 <p align="center">
   <img src="images_readme/example_usage.jpg" alt="Description of Image" width="800px" height="300px"/>